Egypt celebrates Mubarak’s resignation amid outcry over Western hypocrisy

 Mubarak’s steely determination not to resign was broken as he stepped down as president on Friday.
 Egyptians spent all night celebrating the end of his 30-year regime.
 But whose victory is it?

+Egyptian President Hosni Mubarak has resigned, handing power to the military after 30 years of rule and three weeks of nationwide protests.
 Western powers, led by the US, have been urging a transition of power, abandoning the leader who for three decades was their main henchman in the Arab world.

 Watch more on how Western powers influenced the outcome of events in Egypt over the past three weeks

-“What Egypt proves today is that the democratic impulses that animated Europe, America, the rest of the world, are there in the Middle East and Muslim-majority countries as well,” he says.
+Robin Simcox from the Centre for Social Cohesion, a London based think-tank, says the situation in Egypt proves the Middle East countries are keen on democracy, too.“What Egypt proves today is that the democratic impulses that animated Europe, America, the rest of the world, are there in the Middle East and Muslim-majority countries as well,” he says.
 “There’s often a lot of cynicism around this as if that part of the world isn’t keen on democracy, as if they love a strong man, an authoritarian ruler.
 I think [the events in Egypt] prove this isn’t the case and hopefully this will have a domino effect of democratic reforms across the region.”